Belphonz/Starve-Style/docs/Global-Scope/Header-Guard.md

 While `#pragma once` can be used, `#ifndef` will be preferred for a multitude of reasons :

 First off, and while it is a small reason it must be stated, some compilers do not support `#pragma once`.
-In Addition, `#ifndef` allows for more on hands control of what is included for example including a mock header who uses the same `#ifndef` as another more complex class.
+In Addition, `#ifndef` allows for a more "hands on control" of what is included.
+For example, including a mock header who uses the same `#ifndef` as another more complex class.
 Personally, I find it increases readability and makes headers easier to navigate as the guard describes the file name generally.
 Finally, `#ifndef` is still the standard while `#prgama once` isn't.